 Clay tiles tend to shake on steep roofs.
 Therefore, the minimum slope allowed for clay tiles is 2½:12 inches.
 Roof slopes between 2½:12 inches and 4:12 require a double layer of underlayment.
 Roofs with slopes greater than 4:12 should not use clay tiles.

 Brava Synthetic Roofing - A Better Alternative to Terra Cotta Clay Roofing Tiles

 - Durable Brava composite tiles make a sustainable-long-lasting roof with the highest level of protection against freezing temperatures, fire, wind, and hail.
-A class 4 impact rating protects against 110 mph wind resistance - the highest in the industry.
+A class 4 impact rating protects against 188+ mph wind resistance with ring shank nails - the highest in the industry.

 - The composition of Brava composite tiles includes only recycled plastics (polymer) and other fully sustainable products.

 - Brava composite tiles produce cool roofs that reflect solar heat, helping home and building owners save energy and lower heating bills.

 Brava Barrel Tile - Composite Spanish Roof Tile